 Mahdi Eghbali

-I am a Post-Doctoral Research Scholar in the Economics Department of W. P. Carey School of Business, Arizona State University.
+I am a Post-Doctoral Research Scholar in the Economics Department of the W. P. Carey School of Business, Arizona State University.
 I received my Ph.D. in Economics from Henry B. Tippie College of Business, University of Iowa.
-I was a visiting fellow at the Massachusetts Institute of Technology (MIT) Sloan School of Management.
-I study innovation, macroeconomics, entrepreneurial finance, corporate finance, digital economy, & blockchain.
-Throughout my research, I focus on how entrepreneurs raise capital to finance their ventures and its impact on performance and innovation.
-I am on the job market in the 2023-2024 academic year.
-I am available for virtual interviews at your convenience.
+I was a visiting scholar at the Massachusetts Institute of Technology's (MIT) Sloan School of Management.
+I study digital economy, digital innovation, entrepreneurial finance, corporate finance, FinTech, & blockchain.
+I aspire to leverage my comprehensive range of research experiences, coupled with my passion and intellect as a scholar, to make significant contributions in the academic realm.
+I am driven by the goal of joining a top-tier research university as a professor, where I aim to not only advance knowledge through groundbreaking research but also inspire and mentor the next generation of scholars.
+My commitment is to be a transformative figure in academia, fostering an environment of learning, innovation, and discovery.

 Education